 Smartphones and tablets are no longer just for "people on the go."
 For the majority of people, they are the preferred method of accessing the web.
 If your website doesn't provide your visitors an optimal visual and navigational experience regardless of the device they'e using, you've essentially told over half your potential customers that you're really not interested in their business.
 And those potential customers are happily taking their business to sites that are mobile friendly.

 3. Social Media

 Word of mouth has always been one of the most effective forms of marketing.
 Social Media takes that power to a new level.
-Does your site have a blog?
-A pressroom?
+Does your site have a Resources section with a blog?
+A newsroom?
 Videos?
-Do your pages have Facebook "Like," Twitter "Tweet This," Pinterest "Pin it," and Google "Plus 1" icons?
+Do your pages have Facebook "Like," Twitter "Tweet This," Pinterest "Pin it," Instagram and YouTube icons?
 A strategic Social Media plan to actually provide the content necessary to make all of those sites create meaningful inbound visitor traffic?
 Your site needs to be ready for the attention it can get in and from Social Media channels, and the tools that make it easy to do so.
 Without a solid plan, you'll not only be missing the opportunity to take advantage of the referral power of your visitors' social savvy and their inclination to share your brand with their professional and social networks, but you'll also be protecting yourself from the damage that wil be caused when a negative review or news report about you goes viral.

 4. Search Engine Traffic